Sanghren/avalanche-hardhat-fork-tutorial/README.md

 ### Hardhat Fork ?

-So let's get back to the core of this tutorial : hardhat fork mechanism.
+So let's get back to the core of this tutorial : Hardhat fork mechanism.

 In order to make you realize the importance of this functionality, let me give you an example: